LanguageBytes/Homework/README.md

 # Commentary of Changes Made

 Please see below for an explanation of the changes I have made.
-LlLLALALALLAL

 ## Added Semantic HTML elements